kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I thought this was marvelous.
 - I had planned to drive all the way through France back to the UK but I change my mind about it because Paul is driving me mad and taking the piss.
 - It's hard work.
-- My brain has a limit of how much it can put up with people who take the piss, or shout constantly about nothing, so I decide we'll get the boat home from Bilbao instead of spending days getting a massive druggy ear bashing through France which is a long drive.
+- My brain has a limit of how much it can put up with people who take the piss, or shout constantly about nothing, (or who have wronged you in an extraordinary manner and are pretending they didn't), so I decide we'll get the boat home from Bilbao instead of spending days getting a massive druggy ear bashing through France which is a long drive.
 - On the boat, Paul fills every pocket he has with bottles from the bar.
 - He has a lot of deep pockets, I notice.
 - He's making a chinking sound as he walks.